 Use a Cleaning Cloth to Dry the Area

 To keep the shower dry, use a dry cleaning cloth to remove the excess liquid.
 Run it over all of the surfaces in the shower, including the caulk or grout.
 Again, if the cloth gets too saturated, you’ll need to swap it.

 To prevent mold from coming back, make sure to pay special attention to tiny corners and crevices.
 Also, make sure you do a great job of cleaning the areas where liquid tends to pool up.

 Replace Caulk or Grout

-If you’re using caulk to replace grout, the good news is you should be able to find sanded caulk online or in any tile specialty shop.
+If you want to use caulk to replace grout, you should be able to find sanded caulk in any tile shop or online store.
 It should match your existing grout color since most floor grouts are sanded.

 How to Prevent Mold in the Shower

 You need to try to reduce the humidity in the bathroom whenever you are in the shower.
 When you’re using the shower, make sure to turn on the bathroom fan.